-Children can be prone to injuries (accidents) in the home.
-Most aren't serious, but it is worth keeping a first aid kit.
+Children can be at risk of injuries (accidents) in the home.
+Most are not serious, but it is worth keeping a first aid kit.
 This will help you deal with minor injuries.

 Your first aid box should be waterproof and easy to carry.
-You should keep it locked and store it out of the reach of children.
+Keep it locked and store it out of the reach of children.

 If someone else is caring for your children, let them know where you keep the kit.
 Many people also keep a small first aid kit in their car for emergencies.

-Don't store medication in your first aid kit.
-This is because a child might take medication from it.
-It could happen while you are attending to another child who is injured.
-Keep all medication in a locked cupboard.
+Do not store medicine in your first aid kit.
+This is because a child might take medicine from it.
+Keep all medicine in a locked cupboard.

 Wash your hands properly before and after giving first aid.